MetaCorp/obsidian-augmented-canvas/README.md

 -   The plugin adds an action to create an image in the context menu of a note in the canvas.

+-   The plugin adds a command named "Run a system prompt on a folder".
+Reading all md and canvas files present in that folder and sub-folders and inserting the response in the current canvas.

--   The plugin adds a command to insert system prompts on the Canvas.
+-   The plugin adds a command named "Insert system prompt".
+This command will insert a chosen system prompt to the current canvas.
 The system prompts are fetch from [f/awesome-chatgpt-prompts (github.com)](https://github.com/f/awesome-chatgpt-prompts).
 You can also add your own system prompts in the settings.

 ![Augmented-Canvas-Insertsystemprompt](./assets/AugmentedCanvas-Insertsystemprompt.gif)